atbcb/ICTTestingBaseline/_baselines/16AudioVideo.md

 -   If audio is synchronized with video, slides, animations, or other time-based visual media, then use the synchronization test instead: Baseline [17.
 Synchronized Media](../17SyncMedia).
 -   Audio intended as a media alternative for text does not require additional description if it is clearly labeled as such.
 -   Short sounds used to notify the user, such as confirmation beeps and error notifications, are not included in this requirement.
+The check for this requirement is performed under Baseline [7.
+Sensory Characteristics](../07Sensory).
 -   Information and/or instructions provided in the form of audio-only content must provide equivalent programmatic and/or textual cues; the check for this requirement is performed under Baseline [7.
 Sensory Characteristics](../07Sensory).

 #### Video-Only